Compassion Factory 8.5 x 7.5 x 3.75 2024

 12.5 x 12.5 x 4

 Constructed from salvaged chrome letter L's, photos, epoxy, varnish, ink.
 Love Factory reflects inward and radiates outward.
 It is the energy of the earth created through spiritual resonance.
+"SOLD"

 Vitality Factory